I don’t understand this life sometimes.

 So we keep our feet firmly planted in the life we are in.
 Isn’t it gorgeous?
 Isn’t it full of life and color and delicious things?
 It is!!
 It is!!
 Sweet baby Jesus, it is.
 Kneel down and kiss this unutterably sweet life.

 And we keep our hands stretched out to the places in the world where things are bleak and grim and horrifying.
 Some of those places are much closer than Aleppo; they might be next door, or across town, or at the other end of a phone line.
 We send love, we send money, we do what is in front of us to do.
-If you don’t know what to do, support the people wearing white helmets who are pulling people out of rubble.

 We have to get absolutely enormous.